-The control forecast family includes four tasks: task legA/fc/cf/getinileg copies the initial conditions in the forecast working directory, while task legA/fc/cf/modeleps performs the day 0 to day 15 integration at resolution $T{\rm Co}639$ and with 91 vertical levels.
+Two types of ensemble forecasts are currently run: the control forecast and the perturbed forecasts.
+The control forecast family includes four tasks: task cf/getinileg copies the initial conditions in the forecast working directory, while task cf/modeleps_nemo performs the integration.
 The family oceanini prepares the ocean initial conditions.
-Tasks modeleps_tidy and sppt2fdb deal with the restart data for the ocean model and the SPPT scheme, respectively.
-Control forecast data are archived in MARS (the ECMWF Meteorological Archival and Retrieval System) as type 'cf' of stream 'enfo'.
+Tasks modeleps_tidy deals with the restart data for the ocean model.
+Control forecast data are archived in MARS (the ECMWF Meteorological Archival and Retrieval System) with type=cf, stream=enfo (medium-range) and type=cf, stream=eefo (extended-range).